AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 The interview was great.
 It was the first time I had a conversation with somebody who understood the craft as much as I did, and it felt amazing to connect with someone on that level.
 The interview was lengthy, and I believe we enjoyed every minute of it.
 That is how I got the internship.

 ## Moving to Bangkok
 While my university dorm was in Nakhon Pathom, not far from Bangkok, my roots in Phuket made me accustomed to feeling isolated in my interests in computers, art, and technology.
 Discovering Bangkok's vibrant tech, engineering, and art scene was a revelation.
-Finally finding a community that shared some of my passions was an incredible feeling of connection.
+Finally finding a community that shared some of my passions was an incredible feeling.

 # The Brief
 Real estate development project (The Forestias) would like a new interesting way to elevate the experience of their public spaces.
 One of the ways is with interactive experiences with their area assigned mascots.
+The  interactive experience has to be be an installation.

+## Constraints
-The constraints of this interactive experience is that it will be an installation.
-The installation consists of 16:3 (1080x5760 pixels) screen and a single motion capture camera.
-The demo that will be running on the installation will be using the Krungsri banana mascot because the studio had the original rig for it already and the character has no copyright.
+The installation consists of  <mark>1080x5760 pixels (16:3) screen</mark> and a single <mark>motion capture camera.</mark> The demo that will be running on the installation will be using the Krungsri banana mascot because the studio had the original rig for it already and the character has no copyright.
 Lastly, the technology we must use is Unity.

-## Pre-Production
+# Pre-Production
 Consisted of brainstorming, research and planning.
 Here are some screenshots.

 ![alt text](image-2.png)